Read data from CSV file, and display subset

 dg.tail(3)

-.
+The DataFrame groups can be operated by using similar techniques to the normal DataFrame.
 For example, statistical quantities such as the median or standard deviation can be computed for each group, as shown in the next few code cells.
-Multiple functions can be computed at once by using the aggregate
+Multiple functions can be computed at once by using the aggregate method, which takes a list of the statistical functions to apply to each group.
+Finally, the describe function can be applied to the groups, which generates a statistical summary for each group of data.

 # Compute median for each column in each group